 When someone's blood flow or breathing stops, seconds count.
 Permanent brain damage or death can happen quickly.
 If you know how to perform cardiopulmonary resuscitation (CPR), you could save a life.
-CPR is an emergency procedure for a person whose heart has stopped or is no longer breathing.
-CPR can maintain circulation and breathing until emergency medical help arrives.
+CPR is an emergency procedure for a person whose heart has stopped (called sudden cardiac arrest) or who is no longer breathing.
+CPR can maintain the blood flow breathing until emergency medical help arrives.

-Even if you haven't had training, you can do "hands-only" CPR for a teen or adult whose heart has stopped beating ("hands-only" CPR isn't recommended for children).
-"Hands-only" CPR uses chest compressions to keep blood circulating until emergency help arrives.
-If you've had training, you can use chest compressions, clear the airway, and do rescue breathing.
+- If you've had training, you can use chest compressions, clear the airway, and do rescue breathing.
 Rescue breathing helps get oxygen to the lungs for a person who has stopped breathing.
-To keep your skills up, you should repeat the training every two years.
+To keep your skills up, repeat the CPR training every two years.

 Statistics and Research